mbergsto/TDT4265_Project/README.md

 ### Usage
-Run the main scripts to start the detection process: python trainer.ipynb (Object detection and tracker) python keypoint_detection.ipynb (keypoint detection)
+Run the main scripts to start the detection process: python object_detection_tracker.py (Object detection and tracker) python keypoint_detection.py (keypoint detection) python keypoint_mapping xxxxx

 ## Configuration
-- Update `xxx` with model paths, thresholds, and other necessary parameters to fine-tune the object detection.
+- Update `hyperparameters_tuned.yaml` with model paths, thresholds, and other necessary parameters to fine-tune the object detection for the ball.
+- The combined model uses yolov8 inital args.yaml, found in the runs folder

 - Update `botsort.yaml` to change parameters for tracking.

+- Update `test_params_keypoints.yaml` to change parameters for keypoint detection